The Spin Stops Here!

 I have no answer to this valid question.
 Perhaps the reason is their inability to come to terms with the fact that -- contrary to the accepted wisdom in Info-Gap circles -- the Info-Gap robustness model is not "revolutionary" at all, but rather a simple instance of none other than the most famous robustness model in classical decision theory and robust optimization, the Mighty Maximin.

-The inference is then this:
+The inference then is this:

 And to reiterate how straightforward the modeling issues on the agenda are, consider again the following snapshot of the situation: